 - Separation of materials.
 Products in the food and pharmaceutical warehouse must be separated – and kept separate – from each other.
 This includes movement of products through unauthorized areas.
 For example, at Kanban’s warehouses, certain products can only be unloaded, stored, or transported within a designated section of the warehouse by authorized personnel.

 - Education of Associates.
 Warehouse staff must be adequately trained to recognize the potential allergens at the facility, the opportunities for cross contact, and the policies and procedures in effect at the facility.
+Training should be updated with regular refresher courses and meetings.

 - Sanitation efforts.
 Associates must wash hands with soap and water after handling any food or pharma product.
 Appropriate clothing must be worn and changed or cleaned as needed.
 Equipment and storage areas must be maintained and cleaned in accordance with facility and/or regulatory requirements.